joelparkerhenderson/ways-of-working/README.md

 Never ignore anything!
 (Such as bugs “solving themselves”).

 We never say “no”.
-We say “sure, just chuck it on the product backlog.
-It’ll get prioritised later.”
+We say “sure, add it on the product backlog, and it will get prioritised later.”

 Make sure everyone gets heard.